Reverse convertible securities: Trading

 They trade flat and accrue on a 30/360 or actual/365 basis.
 End of day pricing is posted on Bloomberg L.P. and/or the internet.
 Pricing fluctuates intraday.
-Reverse Convertibles are registered with the U.S. Securities and Exchange Commission (SEC).
+Reverse Convertibles in the United States are registered with the U.S. Securities and Exchange Commission (SEC).

 Ratings

 These are an unsecured debt obligation of the issuer, not the reference company, thus they carry the rating of the issuer.
 The creditworthiness of the issuer does not affect or enhance the likely performance of the investment other than the ability of the issuer to meet its obligations.

 Taxes

 For tax purposes Reverse convertible notes are considered to have two components: a debt portion and a put option.
 At maturity, the option component is taxed as a short-term capital gain if the investor receives the cash settlement.
 In the case of physical delivery, the option component will reduce the tax basis of the Reference Shares delivered to their accounts.